whereiskurt/defcon.run.33/README.md

 I wanted to get this out the door incase it's useful to others and to showcase where we are headed with defcon.run 33! :-) The last few defcon.run events has had a website and infrastructure.
 This year we're trying to add an meshtastic MQTT service to the fun - see the diagram.
 FYI - MQTT traffic is NOT HTTP, so it needs a AWS network load balancer for the TLS.

 ## Getting it going for you! :)
+The repo is setup for `defcon.run` but it can run for any AWS Route53 domain.

 The base cost to run this full-tilt 24x7 is between $2 and $3 day (per region), before scaling ECS taskdefs etc. I tend to spin-up/down the infra as I'm doing development.
 It feels good to 'zero out' the environment with `nx run site:down` 🤷.

 I think you could use this as a template for deploying most containerized apps, just by looking at the examples that are already working.
 I tried to strike a balance between 'cut+paste' in the `apptype` concept (`infra/terraform/modules/cluster/fargate/_v1/apptype/mqtt`) but there is likely more to be done.